-On 15 December 2021, the Company (as purchaser) entered into a merchandise supply framework agreement (the "Merchandise Supply Framework Agreement") with ENS Toys (Huizhou) Limited (盈森玩具(惠州)有限公司) ("ENS Toys") (as supplier) for a term commencing from the Listing Date, to 31 December 2023.
+On 15 December 2021, the Company (as purchaser) entered into a merchandise supply framework agreement (the "Merchandise Supply Framework Agreement") with ENS Toys (as supplier) for a term commencing from the Listing Date, to 31 December 2023.

 As ENS Toys is wholly-owned by Mr. Hui Ha Lam, the executive Director, chairman of the Board, chief executive officer and controlling shareholder (as defined under the Listing Rules) of the Company, ENS Toys is considered as a connected person of the Group under Rule 14A.12(1)(c) of the Listing Rules and the transactions contemplated under the Merchandise Supply Framework Agreement constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.